Corporate Sustainability Reporting Directive (CSRD)

 • Over 250 employees

-What is required to comply with the CSRD?
+How can companies comply with the CSRD?

 To comply, companies must prepare and submit a CSRD report in electronic format in accordance with the European Sustainability Reporting Standards (ESRS) framework, track and disclose required information (including materiality process, sustainability risks, ESG performance, targets and goals), and seek limited assurance of sustainability information that will evolve into reasonable assurance over time.